-In general, the engagement should be fairly neutral such as a like and RT.
-See it as helping promoting the news that the person felt worth tweeting about.
+In general, the engagement should be fairly neutral such as a Like and RT.
+See it as helping to promote the news that the person felt worth tweeting about.
 You may add a comment if you found anything interesting or relevant after learning about the endorsement.
 You can even do a search to find more information and reinforce the endorsement with your own content.

 2) Inbound Endorsements

 Those type of endorsements come in two flavors:

 - The person tweeting about a result/achievement/endorsement from a third party source outside of Twitter (example above)

 - A third party endorsing the person by tweeting about a result/achievement/endorsement.
 In general, the person will RT it.

 Learn more about the endorsement.
 Decide if you want to engage.
 At minimum, if you do, Like and RT.